scalabli/quo/docs/apps.rst

 .. currentmodule:: quo

-Options can be added/nested to commands using the :func:`app` decorator.
-Since apps can come in various different versions, there
+Apps can be added/nested to commands using the :func:`app` decorator.

-Options in quo are highly configurable and should not be confused with :ref:`positional arguments <arguments>`.
+Apps in quo are highly configurable and should not be confused with :ref:`positional arguments <arguments>`.

 How to name Apps
 -----------------